What’s the advantage of an on-premises Google Workspace backup solution compared to a cloud backup solution?

 - Since you control the data, you can apply your own security policies to the backup storage, for instance, only allowing CubeBackup and the administrator access to the storage.

-6. Make full use of your data storage
+f.
+Make full use of your data storage

-7. GDPR compliance
+g.
+GDPR compliance

-8. Satisfy national, state or company security policies
+h.
+Satisfy national, state or company security policies

-9. Never lose any changes
+i.
+Never lose any changes